keithmcnulty/scraping/web_scraping_tutorial.md

 `rvest` and `xml2` contain functions that allow us to read the code of a web page, break it into a neat structure, and work with the pipe command to efficiently find and extract specific pieces of information.
 Think of it a bit like performing keyhole surgery on a webpage.
-One you understand what functions are available and what they do, it makes basic web scraping very easy and can produce really powerful functionality.
+Once you understand what functions are available and what they do, it makes basic web scraping very easy and can produce really powerful functionality.